bitnami/containers/bitnami/mariadb/README.md

 ## Creating a database on first run

-By passing the `MARIADB_DATABASE` environment variable when starting the container for the first time, a database will be created.
+By passing the `MARIADB_DATABASE` environment variable when running the image for the first time, a database will be created.
 This is useful if your application requires that a database already exists, saving you from having to manually create the database using the MySQL client.

 ```bash